IQSS/dataverse/doc/release-notes/8778-harvester-ddi-exporter.md

-Harvesting XML OAI exporter was changed to include full XML, i.e dataDscr and fileDscr sections were added.
+DDI exporter was made harvestable with dataDscr and fileDscr included.
-In order to use the new exporter on already existing installation, old export_oai_ddi.cached files should be deleted.
+DDI label was replaced with DDI_full label.